-0.4.
-The Essence of Essentialism: Towards a New Understanding.
-One implication of the HPC conception of (some) natural kinds is that the positivist conception of natural kinds reflected in considerations 1-4, above, and suggested by examples like "water= $H_2O$ ", mislead us about what is essential to the essentialist critique of Lockean nominalism about kinds.
+The Essence of Essentialism: Toward a New Understanding

+One implication of the HPC conception of (some) natural kinds is that the positivist conception of natural kinds reflected in the four considerations and suggested by examples such as "water = $H_2O$ " misleads us about what is essential to the essentialist critique of Lockean nominalism about kinds.
 What is essential is that the kinds of successful scientific (and everyday) practice cannot be defined by purely conventional a priori "nominal essences."
-Instead they must be understood as defined by a posteriori real essences which reflect the necessity of our deferring, in our classificatory practices, to facts about causal structures in the world.
-What is definitely not essential to an essentialist conception of scientific (and everyday) natural kinds is that it conform to the positivist picture suggested by 1-4.
-So, in here defending the HPC conception, and its application to the species problem, I hope to contribute to a new understanding of issues of essentialism in biology and elsewhere.
+Instead, they must be understood as defined by a posteriori real essences that reflect the necessity of our deferring, in our classificatory practices, to facts about causal structures in the world.
+What is definitely not essential to an essentialist conception of scientific (and everyday) natural kinds is that it conform to the positivist picture suggested by the four considerations.
+So, in defending the HPC conception and its application to the species problem, I hope to contribute to a new understanding of issues of essentialism in biology and elsewhere.

 A point of clarification is in order here about the relation between my defense of a new understanding of essentialism and prominent critiques of "essentialism" in biology.
-Several authors (e.g., Mayr 1988, Hull 1965) point to an essentialist tradition within biology prior to the consolidation of the Darwinian revolution.
-According to the essentialism they have in mind, biological species, like other natural kinds, must possess definitional essences which define them in terms of necessary and sufficient, intrinsic, unchanging, ahistorical properties of the sort anticipated in 1-4.
-They attribute the influence of this traditional conception of species, and of kinds in science generally, to the influence of a number of philosophers, including Plato and Aristotle, and in rejecting such conceptions they take themselves to be rejecting essentialism.
+Several authors (e.g., Mayr 1980, Hull 1965) point to an essentialist tradition within biology prior to the consolidation of the Darwinian revolution.
+According to the essentialism they have in mind, biological species, like other natural kinds, must possess definitional essences that define them in terms of necessary and sufficient, intrinsic, unchanging, ahistorical properties of the sort anticipated in the four given considerations.
+They attribute the influence of this traditional conception of species and of kinds in science, generally, to the influence of a number of philosophers, including Plato and Aristotle, and in rejecting such conceptions, they take themselves to be rejecting essentialism.

 I'm offering an alternative approach to the problem of essentialism.
-I'll argue that species (and, probably some higher taxa) do have defining real essences, but that those essences are quite different from those anticipated in the tradition which Mayr, Hull and others criticize.
+I'll argue that species (and, probably some higher taxa) do have defining, real essences, but that those essences are quite different from the ones anticipated in the tradition that Mayr, Hull, and others criticize.

-In attributing the current plausibility of the conception of natural kinds (and thus of real essences) which I criticize to the influence of recent positivism, I do not mean to dispute the claim that earlier philosophers, including ancient ones, contributed to establishing the plausibility of the sort of essentialism which was influential in pre-Darwinian biology.
+In attributing the current plausibility of the conception of natural kinds (and thus of real essences) that I criticize to the influence of recent positivism, I do not mean to dispute the claim that earlier philosophers, including ancient ones, contributed to establishing the plausibility of the sort of essentialism influential in pre-Darwinian biology.
 What I claim here is that what plausibility the conception of natural kinds and real essences I criticize currently enjoys among philosophers of science and philosophically sophisticated biologists derives from the legacy of recent positivist philosophy of science rather than, for example, from any lingering Platonistic or Aristotelian tendencies.